diniodinev/Spring-MVC-book-project/README.md

 # SpringMVCSample

-Sample Spring MVC project
+Spring MVC Beginner’s Guide

-Add some changes
+The code in this project are based on the book Spring MVC Beginner’s Guide.
+- Some small modifications are made.